Rusnano: RUSNANO Management Company

 RUSNANO Management Company was created in 2013 to manage all JSC RUSNANO's assets, leading business development and investment activities.
 RUSNANO Management Company is governed by the Executive Board and Board of Directors.

 RUSNANO Management Company with combined value of assets under management at around $3 billion.
 Between 2007 and 2015 it invested into 107 tech portfolio companies, operating in Russia, US, Western Europe, and Israel.
-RUSNANO Management Company AUM exceedув $4 billion, as of December 31, 2018.
+RUSNANO Management Company AUM exceeded $4 billion, as of December 31, 2018.

 The company manages eight Growth Capital and Venture Capital Funds and raised over $1,5 billion from both private and governmental investors from Russian and abroad with leverage ratio 1:3 from RUSNANO JSC to third-party investors, respectively.
 These funds are highly diversified by stage, sector, and geography diversifying risks and potentially creating additional value for investors.